dmd-program/dmd-100/projects/ritual/develop_storyboard.md

 1. Download: [Ritual Storyboard Template](https://github.com/dmd-program/dmd-100-sp17/raw/master/assets/ritual-storyboard.pdf "Ritual Storyboard Download")
 2. Write the **frame** and list all of the **triggers**, **events**, and **scripts **that comprise the ritual on the storyboard.
 Number the sequence to indicate the flow direction.
+   1. You can print the Ritual Storyboard PDF or use a markup tool to write directly on the digital file.

 ## Report in